Furda/sorting-hat/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Clone the repository
+Go to [GitHub Documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on how to clone a repository for more details.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install all the project dependecies.

 ### `npm start`